yairEO/tagify/README.md

 ## DOM Templates
-It's possible to control the templates for some of the HTML elements tagify is using by modifying the `settings.templates` Object with your own custom functions which **must return** an *HTML string*.
+It's possible to control the templates for some of the HTML elements Tagify is using by modifying the `settings.templates` Object with your own custom functions which **must return** an *HTML string*.

 Available templates are: `wrapper`, `tag`, `dropdown`, `dropdownItem` and the optional `dropdownItemNoMatch`